Eigenstate thermalization: Eigenstate Thermalization Hypothesis (ETH)

 Thermalization refers to the fact that, after equilibration, the expectation values of observables (which are represented by Hermitian operators in quantum mechanics) are well described by statistical ensembles such as the microcanonical ensemble.
 As mentioned before, thermalization in generic isolated quantum systems is understood to be a consequence of eigenstate thermalization~\cite{deutsch_1991, srednicki_1994, rigol_2008}, whereby highly excited energy eigenstates appear thermal from the perspective of physical observables.
 The corresponding ETH ansatz for the matrix elements $O^{}_{mn}\equiv \langle \psi^{}_m|\hat O| \psi^{}_n \rangle$ of an observable $\hat O$ in the energy eigenstates $\hat H\ket{\psi^{}_m}=E^{}_m\ket{\psi _m}$ within each symmetry sector reads~\cite{dalessio_quantum_2016, srednicki_99}:

 where $\bar E^{}_{mn}=(E^{}_m+E^{}_n)/2$ is the average energy, $\omega^{}_{mn}=E^{}_m-E^{}_n$ is the energy difference, $O(E^{}_m)$ and $f^{}_O(\bar E^{}_{mn},\omega^{}_{mn})$ are smooth functions, $S(\bar E^{}_{mn})$ is the thermodynamic entropy at the energy $\bar E^{}_{mn}$, and $R^{O}_{mn}$ are close to normal distributed random numbers with zero mean and unit variance (variance 2) for $m\neq n$ ($m=n$) in systems with time-reversal symmetry, and we set $\hbar=1$.
 The ETH ansatz in Eq.~\eqref{eq:ETH_ansatz} captures the first two moments of the distribution of $O^{}_{mn}$.
-There exist higher-order correlations between the $O^{}_{mn}$ that are required to describe quantities such as the out-of-time-order correlation functions, and they have been recently included in an extended ETH ansatz~\cite{foini_kurchan_19,pappalardi_foini_kurchan_22}.
+There exist higher-order correlations between the $O^{}_{mn}$ that are required to describe quantities such as the out-of-time-order correlation functions and, as we discuss in Sec.~\ref{sec:higher}, they have been recently included in an extended ETH.

 Note that the ETH ansatz~\eqref{eq:ETH_ansatz} resembles the expression for the matrix elements of Hermitian operators in RMT~\eqref{eq:RMT_Result_MatrixElements}.
 The diagonal matrix elements $O^{}_{mm}$ in the ETH encode the mean value $O(E^{}_m)$ with fluctuations about the mean that vanish as $\Omega^{-1/2}(\bar E^{}_{mn})$, where $\Omega(\bar E^{}_{mn})\equiv\exp[S(\bar E^{}_{mn})]$ is the density of states at energy $\bar E^{}_{mn}$, in analogy with $\bar O$ and its fluctuations that vanish as $D^{-1/2}$ in RMT.
 Similarly, the magnitude of the off-diagonal matrix elements in the ETH vanishes as $\Omega^{-1/2}(\bar E^{}_{mn})$ in analogy with $D^{-1/2}$ in RMT.
 The ETH ansatz extends the RMT expression to account for structure in the energy spectrum of physical Hamiltonians, which remarkably for the first two moments of the distribution of $O^{}_{mn}$ is all encoded in the smooth functions $O(E^{}_m)$, $\Omega(\bar E^{}_{mn})$, and $f^{}_O(\bar E^{}_{mn},\omega^{}_{mn})$.
 Only in a vanishingly small energy window in which the functions $O(E^{}_m)$, $\Omega(\bar E^{}_{mn})$, and $f^{}_O(\bar E^{}_{mn},\omega^{}_{mn})$ are constant does one recover the structureless RMT behavior, see~Refs.~\cite{Dymarsky_2022, wang_lamann_22}.